Humane.JPG Humane Society of Wilkes

 When should I have my pet spayed or neutered?

 It is recommended that all dogs and cats be spayed or neutered at about six months of age.
-If you adopt a pet from the Wilkes County animal shelter the adoption fee covers the cost of spaying or neutering.
-Click on Available Pets for more information.
+If you adopt a pet from the Wilkes County animal shelter or the Humane Society of Wilkes the adoption fee covers the cost of spaying or neutering.
 The Humane Society of Wilkes also funds a spay and neuter voucher program that assists pet owners with the cost of neutering pets that did not come from the shelter.
 Click Spay/Neuter for more information.

 What’s wrong with letting my pet have at least one litter before spaying?